SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Setting_up_HTTPS_on_a_DMA.md

 # Setting up HTTPS on a DMA

 To securely host your DataMiner, it is recommended to require HTTPS connections.
 To do so, you must first install an SSL/TLS certificate and set up an HTTPS binding.
-Optionally, specify the auto-detection settings for DataMiner to avoid connection issues between the DataMiner nodes is filtered (e.g. by a firewall).
+Optionally, specify the auto-detection settings for DataMiner to avoid connection issues when traffic between the DataMiner nodes is filtered (e.g. by a firewall).

-## Installing the HTTPS binding in IIS
+## Configuring the HTTPS binding in IIS

 1. Open IIS manager.
 It can be found under *Administrative Tools* in the *Control Panel* of your computer.
 1. In the *Connections* pane on the left, select the computer name, and double-click *Server Certificates* in the pane on the right.